New York City Subway

-The system is also one of the world's longest.
+The system is also among the world's 20 longest.
 Overall, the system consists of 248 mi of routes, comprising a total of 665 mi of revenue track and a total of 850 mi including non-revenue trackage.
 Of the system's routes or "services" (which usually share track or "lines" with other services), pass through Manhattan, the exceptions being the train, the Franklin Avenue Shuttle, and the Rockaway Park Shuttle.
-Large portions of the subway outside Manhattan are elevated, on embankments, or in open cuts, and a few stretches of track run at ground level; 40% of track is above ground.
+Large portions of the subway outside Manhattan are elevated, on embankments, or in open cuts, and a few stretches of track run at ground level; 40% of the track is above ground.
 Many lines and stations have both express and local services.
 These lines have three or four tracks.
 Normally, the outer two are used by local trains, while the inner one or two are used by express trains.

 As of 2018, the New York City Subway's budgetary burden for expenditures was $8.7 billion, supported by collection of fares, bridge tolls, and earmarked regional taxes and fees, as well as direct funding from state and local governments.